 Urinary tract infections (UTIs) are caused by bacteria and are 10 times more common among women than men.
-More than 50% of women will have at least one UTI during their lifetime; for most of these infections, patients need to see a doctor and be treated with antibiotics.
-About 30 - 40% of UTIs recur within 6 months after the initial episode.
+More than 50% of women will have at least one UTI during their lifetime.
+Most of these infections require treatment with antibiotics.
+About 30% to 40% of UTIs recur within 6 months after the initial episode.
 When UTIs do recur, it is often because the treatments used to suppress bacteria seem to work at first, but they do not produce a lasting cure.
 UTIs can also recur if a woman is infected by different bacteria.

 Signs and Symptoms

 - The need to urinate more often than usual

 - Blood or pus in the urine

 - Cramps or pain in the lower abdomen

 - Chills or fever (fever may be the only symptom in infants and children)

 - Pain during sexual intercourse

 - Nausea, vomiting, and malaise